 Loves to share her views on issues that everybody should be aware of.

-These are all small things that you can accomplish and won’t be too difficult to implement.
-After a few weeks when you get into a routine, then it will become a habit to do all of these things.
-If at any time you fail during that week to do these steps, don’t beat yourself up, and just start your routine up again the following week.
+Below are five small things that you can accomplish that shouldn't be too difficult to implement.
+Each is discussed in detail in the sections that follow.
+After a few weeks, when you get into a routine, it will become easier for you to start doing all of these things on a regular basis.
+If at any time you fail to do these steps, don’t beat yourself up; just start your routine up again the following week.

 “Your future is created by what you do today, not tomorrow”

 1. Put Spare Coins Into a Money Box